 More guidance on what makes a good Coach Profile can be found here.

 Coaching Focus: the type of fencing space where a coach focuses their coaching.
 These can be Community, Development, or Performance, or a combination of two of them.
 Each different space is characterised by different stages of a fencer’s journey and their needs.
 For a deep dive into each space as described by BF’s Coaching Framework, please click here.

-Coach CV: this is the name of a section in the menu on Sport80 membership account.
+Coach Profile: this is the name of a section in the menu on Sport80 membership account.
 Completing this section is one of the steps to create a Coach Profile.
-The information you add to your Coach CV is what will be displayed on your Coach Profile.
-You can edit your Coach CV if anything changes (for example, if you start coaching at a different club, of if you want to add your contact details).
+The information you add to your Coach Profile is what will be displayed on your online Coach Profile.
+You can edit your Coach Profle if anything changes (for example, if you start coaching at a different club, or if you want to add your contact details).

 Remember: it is your work address that you should add to this section, not your home address.
 Informing your work address is necessary so that the Coach Register can sort coaches according to the distance to the person visiting the Coach Search page.
 However, having this address pinned to the map of the Coach Search page is entirely optional.

-Completing the Coach CV takes only a few minutes, and there is a simple guide on it available here.
+Completing the Coach Profile takes only a few minutes, and there is a simple guide on it available here.